bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 form.
 The first has the same expressions before and after the `'='` sign.
 The second, because it has the equality sign.
-As stated, the preceding sentences has priority over the following ones, therefore the first sentence will process cases of equal "halves", and the second will receive the rest (unequal).
+As stated, the preceding sentences has priority over the following ones, therefore the first sentence will process cases of equal “halves”, and the second will receive the rest (unequal).

 If both statements are interchanged, the result of the function (on its definition domain) will be always 'False'.